drakkan/sftpgo/docs/howto/virus-scanning.md

 detected that `clamdscan -p 1:1` no longer got a positive from port 3310, it simply continued to the next port in the for-loop and tested if that port responded to `clamdscan -p 1:1`.
 Again no hickup.

+### What if no clamdscan is available?

+In my planned usecase we need to get the files flowing through with as little delay as possible, so the `--wait` option on clamdscan does not seem attractive with the `up to 30 seconds` wait.
+Or what if all the ClamAV containers are down or has trouble starting?

+Well, in my planned usecase we have a very limited type of file we want to accept, so I simply use `/usr/bin/file -i` to test that the type of file is precisely as expected even down to the charset to expect.
+Why not just use file? because we also accept some binary picture files

 ### Positive scan